wderezin/terraform-aws-infrastructure/README.md

 # Terraform AWS Account Setup Module
-An opinionated AWS account setup with only options to adjust cost impacting setting.
+A Daring Way opinionated approach to how to setup an AWS account setup.

 NOTE: This is currently under develop and should not be considered a stable